isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 Create an account with ISB-CGC using an email
 =============================================

+If you are planning to create an ISB-CGC account using a Google email (e.g. johnDoe@gmail.com, or if your company or institution uses Gmail services, or you have made your email into a Google ID), you should instead use that email to log in using the first method ("Log in with a Google account").

 - Click the **Sign Up** button.
 - On the next screen, enter your email, and create a password for your ISB-CGC Web App account.